jlmelville/smallvis/docs/pacmap.md

 [bigstatsr](https://cran.r-project.org/package=bigstatsr) package so there may be an accuracy/speed trade off to be investigated on the R side.

+*16 November 2021* I have confirmed something along these lines for the `macosko2015` dataset (of dimensions `44808 x 3000`).
+For centered but unscaled data, extracting 100 components explains around 37% of the variance, so differences in results aren't due to numerical issues that arise when all the variance in a dataset has been extracted and the last few columns are just creative ways of expressing a vector that should be full of zeros.
+The `TruncatedSVD` (in version 1.0 of scikit-learn) with default parameters produces columns which are substantially less orthogonal than those produced by the R packages mentioned above.
+After normalizing the columns, the dot products of successive columns are fairly uniform across all 100 columns for all the R methods, in the region of $10^{-14}$ to $10^{-16}$.
+For `TruncatedSVD`, the columns start at a comparable level of orthogonality but quickly become less orthogonal.
+The dot product of the tenth and eleventh column is around $10^{-7}$ and for the last ten columns the dot products are in the region of $10^{-4}$ to
+$10^{-5}$.
+This suggests that for the purposes of approximate nearest neighbor search, initial dimensionality reduction via SVD may be able to use substantially looser tolerances than the defaults used in many R packages.

 ## Nearest Neighbors

 The number of nearest neighbors is scaled according to dataset size.
 For